How to Store Seeds: Tips for Seed Longevity

 2. Light Exposure: Light can accelerate seed degradation.
 Seeds should be stored in dark environments at all times.

-3. Oxygen and Air: oxygen exposure breaks down seeds over time.
+3. Oxygen and Air: Oxygen exposure breaks down seeds over time.

 4. Moisture Level: It is vital to maintain humidity at a low level, ideally below 40%.
-Extreme humidity levels can absorb moisture, which can, in turn, cause early germination or seed deterioration.
+Extreme humidity levels can absorb moisture, which can, in turn, cause early seed germination or deterioration.

 Interesting Facts